Assimilate (SIM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Assimilate Historical Price

-According to the latest data gathered on Assimilate live price page, the current price of Assimilate is 0.00285528USD.
-The circulating supply of Assimilate(SIM) is 80.89M SIM , giving it a market capitalization of $230.98K.
+According to the latest data gathered on Assimilate live price page, the current price of Assimilate is 0.0051022USD.
+The circulating supply of Assimilate(SIM) is 80.89M SIM , giving it a market capitalization of $411.95K.

 The Assimilate Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SIM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.